minozzi/minozzi.github.io/publications.md

 [Supporting materials](incidental-pundit-appendix.pdf)

 William Minozzi and Jonathan Woon.
 "The Limited Value of a Second Opinion: Competition and Exaggeration in Experimental Cheap Talk Games."
-Conditionally accepted at *Games and Economic Behavior*.
+Accepted at *Games and Economic Behavior*.

 Ethan Hershberger, William Minozzi, & Craig Volden.
 2018.
 ["Party Calls and Reelection in the U.S. Senate." ](https://www.journals.uchicago.edu/doi/10.1086/698662)